 For women considering breast surgery, we ask that you book a $100 Vectra breast surgery simulation with our Practice Manager first.
 The cost is rebated against your consultation with Dr Moncrieff if it is booked within 12 months.
 More information about this service, and to book online, please visit our Vectra page.

 Unfortunately we are unable to “bulk bill” or “no gap” for most services.
 There are frequent gaps between the surgeon’s fees and the amount you can receive back as a rebate from Medicare and your health fund.
 This is because these rebates have continued to lag well behind inflation and do not reflect the true cost of providing health care.

 Hunter Plastic Surgery will provide a fee estimate for surgery and we ask that you to check with your health fund to determine your specific rebate entitlement.
 We also invite you to discuss fees with our administration team.

-We accept Visa, Mastercard, TLC (Total Lifestyle Credit) loans, MacCredit loans and direct deposit.
+We accept Visa, Mastercard, TLC (Total Lifestyle Credit) or Medipay loans, and direct deposit.

 We are not affiliated or endorse any particular financing company.

 Other patients in the past have approached their existing banks for redraws, personal loans or used a low-interest credit card to help assist funding their procedure.

 Others have been able to access their superannuation.

 More information about payment options is in our dedicated article here.